-He oversees a system with four campuses (Boulder, Colorado Springs, Denver, Anschutz Medical Campus in Aurora) with some 60,000 students (a total of 67,500 students pursue courses for credit).
-CU has some 27,000 employees.
-The university’s annual budget is $3.55 billion.
+He oversees a system with four campuses (Boulder, Colorado Springs, Denver, Anschutz Medical Campus in Aurora) with some 73,000 students.
+CU has more than 30,000 employees.
+The university’s annual budget is $3.82 billion.

 Before becoming CU’s president, Benson had already made his mark in business, politics, philanthropy, education and civic endeavors.
 He founded Benson Mineral Group in 1965, a year after earning his bachelor’s degree in Geology from CU.
 Throughout his business career, he has also been involved in banking, real estate, cable television and restaurants.